Blue Jays Travel to the Nation's Capital for Sunday Showdown with Eagles

-Blue Jays Visit Face Seventh-Ranked Greyhounds on Wednesday
+Blue Jays to Host Colonials on Wednesday Afternoon

 Tara Singleton returns for her fifth season on the Blue Jay coaching staff.
 In August 2013, she was promoted to Associate Head Coach.
 She will continue as the Blue Jays' defensive coordinator and add director of recruiting to her responsibilities.
 In January 2015, Singleton was inducted into the Greater Baltimore Chapter of the US Lacrosse Hall of Fame.